 v) ALT texts of images: ALT text is another very important SEO component for an ecommerce store.
 Search engines don’t understand images until you describe it in texts.
 That’s why you need to put ALT texts for all of the images (especially product images) on your store.
 Putting ALT text helps your product images showing up in Google search.

 ALT Text helps your product images to show up in Google search result

-For ALT texts also it’s much easier by using our SEO doctor app.
+For ALT texts also it’s much easier by using our Kudobuzz SEO app.
 In the dashboard, you can see how many of the images are missing ALT texts and further add ALT texts to those images.
 You can also edit ALT texts of all the images in your store.

 v) **Page content: **Use your keywords wisely in the descriptions on the pages.
 For product pages, craft product descriptions with the keywords in it.

 **Note: **For any of the fields above, don’t stuff it with keywords.
 Use keywords in a way that blends organically.